strontic/strontic.github.io/xcyclopedia/library/fsutil.exe-1E7299471C2963F47624FD365B9B5E60.md

 ## Possible Misuse

 *The following table contains possible examples of `fsutil.exe` being misused.
-While `fsutil.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `fsutil.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --